 The purpose of this Common Products database is to be an educational and actionable source of information for those who are looking to more deeply understand the common human and environmental health implications of a variety of building products on the market.

 Common Product profiles are common representations of building products based on numerous respected sources—including specific product literature, transparency documents, trade association data, industry standards, and patents.
 These profiles are not endorsed by product manufacturers.
 Real manufactured products can vary widely between manufacturers with respect to product formulations.
-Common Product data is best used as benchmarks to represent generic products and should not be used as a replacement for specific manufacturer literature and technical documentation.
+Common Product data is based on publicly available information at the time of the research and is best used as benchmarks to represent generic products and should not be used as a replacement for specific manufacturer literature and technical documentation.
 Only a fraction of product categories have been reviewed and included in the current database.
-If there is a product you would like to see in the database, please write to us at email@example.com.
+If there is a product you would like to see in the database, please write to us at firstname.lastname@example.org.

 The methodology by which discrete quantities, components, and chemicals have been included in each profile is documented below.
 Our methodology is rigorous, consistent, and most importantly, transparent.